If you were an adult in the early 2000's you very likely had a Nokia mobile phone.

 Well firstly, you typically need commitment from your team before you’ve won the work.
 This is classic chicken and egg.
 You need to promise the client a team, whilst awaiting a promise from the client that the work is yours.

 Ninety-nine percent of contractors are looking for full-time equivalent contracts for the longest periods of time possible i.e. 5 days a week for 3 months or more.

 Contractors typically get paid weekly or every other week.
-Consulting businesses can wait anywhere up to 90 days to get their invoices paid.
-That means contractors can make a huge hole in your cash flow.
+Consulting businesses can wait anywhere up to 90 days for invoices to be paid.
+That means contractors can create a huge hole in your cash flow.

-So to repeat, I’m not saying contractors are bad, but I am saying they’re not compatible with a micro consulting business, even though they might be compatible in big consulting firms.
+So to repeat, I’m not saying contractors are bad.
+What I am saying is that they’re not compatible with a micro consulting business, even though they might be compatible in big consulting firms.

 I read articles and press releases all the time about consulting businesses that have just been sold or achieved investment.
 Here are two examples:

 - Consultancy in Manchester, UK, takes on its 16th staff member - this was in 2018 and the firm was started in 2007